Skip to main content

 Stevens Road was originally a 643-acre tract of state-owned land located in Bend.
 Planning and development of the tract is helping to add a mix of much-needed affordable housing to the area, creating opportunities for new businesses to develop, and benefitting Oregon's public schools.

 Lands under state ownership.
-Of the original acreage, 261 acres remain in state ownership, with the potential to be added into Bend's urban growth boundary (UGB) in the near future.
-During the 2021 legislative session, the state legislature approved a process for the expansion of the UGB, with the additional requirement that certain acres be set aside for housing for educators and low-income families (HB 3318).
+Of the original acreage, 261 acres remain in state ownership, with the potential to be added into Bend’s urban growth boundary (UGB) in the near future.
+During the 2021 legislative session, the state legislature approved the expansion of the UGB, with the additional requirement that certain acres be set aside for housing for educators and low-income families (HB 3318).

 Previous sales and exchanges.
 A 382-acre parcel of the land was incorporated into the City of Bend's UGB in 2016 and later sold to Lands Bend Corp in November 2020 for $22 million, allowing the development of a mix of housing, businesses, and other uses.